 - Association for the Advancement of Medical Instrumentation (AAMI) - Member

 - Miami Valley Career Technology Center - Electrical Trades Program Diploma

-- 21 Years Teaching Experience
+- Over 27 Years Teaching Experience

 Madisonville Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees.